 We just read about a fascinating study that was published by the British Journal of Surgery.
 In it, researchers had a surgeon wear a Hexoskin Smart Shirt under his scrubs while he was performing surgery.
 The shirt ran a continuous electrocardiogram while he performed surgeries.
 They also used laparoscopic video recordings from the surgery to discover surgical errors.
 By combining this data, they were able to determine that the surgeon “made up to 66 percent more surgical errors during periods of high stress compared to lower stress intervals.”

-At the Weitz Firm, we understand that surgeons have a naturally stressful job.
+At The Weitz Firm, LLC, we understand that surgeons have a naturally stressful job.
 We also realize that they should take steps to minimize the stress they experience inside the operating room so they do not cause major harm to their patients.
 If you need a Philadelphia surgical malpractice attorney, you can count on us to be by your side.

 We applaud any move towards reducing the amount of preventable medical deaths in the US.
 Most estimates now say that medical mistakes are responsible for over 250,000 deaths annually.
 More needs to be done to lower this number.
 Surgical errors are perhaps the scariest of all medical mistakes.
 You have likely heard about “never events” that occur during surgery: